AryanMishra1789/Gesture-Based-Interface-for-Computer-Interaction/README.md

 # Gesture-Based Interface for Computer Interaction

 Welcome to the Gesture-Based Interface for Computer Interaction repository!
-This project aims to develop a Python-based interface that allows users to interact with their computers using gestures.
+This project aims to develop a Python-based interface that allows users to interact with their computers using hand gestures.

 ## Table of Contents
 - [Introduction](#introduction)